Jamestown youth racing to success on dirt - Xenia Gazette

 “We’re really fast forwarding into the full-sized car,” Eric Snell said.

-Snell is the youngest in his class in American Motor Racing Association Sprint Mods, which features all adults and one teen.
+Snell is the youngest in his class in American Motor Racing Association Sport Mods, which features all adults and one teen.

 But he is undaunted as he continues to climb the ranks.